 The All-Blacks game was my first visit to the new Lansdowne Road – I’m not a fan of naming rights so will never use the A word.
 At the start of the game, as I sat waiting for the Haka, I couldn’t help but notice the architectural magnificence of the structure and wondered what other small country has two world-class stadia in its capital city.

-As we mauled our way through the post-match BMW-saturated lanes of South Dublin, I re-visited Lansdowne Road’s splendour in my mind and opened up a discussion from the backseat about Ireland’s bid for the 2023 Rugby World Cup.
+As we mauled our way through the post-match BMW-saturated lanes of South Dublin, I re-visited Lansdowne Road’s splendour in my mind and opened up a discussion from the backseat about the Irish Rugby World Cup bid.
+At the time, plans were being put in place to bid for the 2023 tournament.
 By Naas we had decided on the stadia for the group stages.

-Ever since New Zealand successfully hosted the 2011 Rugby World Cup (and successfully won it as well) a constructive debate has kicked off regarding the possibility of hosting the tournament on the island of Ireland and the benefit such a tournament would have on the bank balance and moral of both countries.
+Ever since New Zealand successfully hosted the 2011 Rugby World Cup (and successfully won it as well) a constructive debate kicked off regarding the possibility of hosting the tournament on the island of Ireland and the benefit such a tournament would have on the bank balance and morale of both jurisdictions.

-This debate has now moved from the barstools to the corridors of power with a cross-border working group set up by the Irish Government and the Northern Ireland Executive comprising of key bodies associated with preparing a bid.
-However, the bid will go nowhere unless the GAA make selected stadia available.
-Progressive Killarney has already got the ball rolling with the Fitzgerald Stadium Committee Chairman giving his full backing for such a move.
+The debate moved from the barstools to the corridors of power with a cross-border working group set up by the Irish Government and the Northern Ireland Executive comprising of key bodies associated with preparing a bid.
+The bid would be impossible without the availability of selected GAA stadia so that sporting organisation came on board with the bid.

 Like reading about sport and travel?
 Then have a look at my Sport category of blog posts.